 Troy and Annette Presser, Presser Red Angus, Turtle Lake, N.D., have established the Heather Presser Memorial Scholarships in loving memory of their daughter, Heather.
 Heather was taken from her family in an ATV accident in 2012.

 The scholarships will assist JRA members’ participation in national Junior Red Angus Association (JRA) leadership events throughout the year.
-Selected JRA members may use the scholarships to defray registration and travel expenses to major JRA leadership events – Loaded 4 Leadership, Young Stockman Program and Round-Up.
+Selected JRA members may use the scholarships to defray registration and travel expenses to major JRA leadership events – Elevate, Young Stockman Program and Round-Up.
 Scholarship application is open to any JRA member.

 JRA members must complete and submit the application by the respective event’s registration deadline.
 The application can be found on the event registration website.